dandraka/Zoro/MaskingTypes.md

 * ListOfPossibleReplacements: Ignored
 * QueryReplacement: Mandatory.
 Must contain all of the following attributes:
   * SelectorField: The name of the field _from the original data_ which will be used to match the reference records.
   * GroupField: The name of the field from the reference query (see Query below) which needs to match the values from the SelectorField.
+If GroupField is empty, all data in the ValueDbField retrieved from the Query will be used as a single group; the SelectorField will be ignored.
   * ValueField: The name of the field from the reference query (see Query below)which will be used as value after a random record (from the records where SelectorField=GroupField) is picked.
   * Query: The SQL query which will be executed to fetch the reference records.
 * RegExGroupToReplace: Optional.
 A number that specifies which regex group will be replaced.
 The number is 1-based, not 0-based, i.e. the first group is 1.